 Think of ways to keep your target audience coming back to your website, the most challenging but effective way being to keep consistently posting great content that brands you over time as a credible source of information.
-Then, use the same principles that we’re using within this very article as a demonstration to intelligently interweave the notion of buying your work by linking to it.
-You can do both that and making direct advertisement trailers and such for it, but we wouldn’t recommend doing that until after you’ve established a warm connection with them.
+Then, use the same principles that I’m using within this very article as a demonstration to intelligently interweave the notion of buying your work by linking to it.
+You can do both that and making direct advertisement trailers and such for it, but I wouldn’t recommend doing that until after you’ve established a warm connection with them.

 Why Don’t I See Big Time Writers Doing This?

 Well, often you actually do, but in different ways.
 The first example that comes to mind is Anne Rice; she’s sold millions of copies of her work all over the world.
 Her work has been turned into movies, and she’s got fans all over the globe, who always remember who she is and are looking forward to her next work.

 …she also just so happens to maintain a blog and a social media page on Facebook, whereupon she interacts directly with her audience daily, posting things that she writes, and things that she reads, music, asking intriguing questions, etc.

 Even though she’s primarily a writer of fiction, the same principle applies to social media marketing of pretty much every conceivable industry in the world (not just writing).
 She’s there with her audience, almost every day, increasing what’s called her mindshare in her audience, which is basically (in the field of marketing), how often her target audience thinks of her.